 2nd week.
 The fundamentals of error theory and the concept of correlation will be explained.
 The mathematical operations and the graphical representations will be done with the Excel program, so its use will be explained using a standard set of data.
-The data used will come not only from the Physics practice sessions but also data from the Cell Biology and/or General Chemistry will be used.
-Part of the physical data obtained in the first week will be used in an Informatics practice session at the end of the semester.
+The data used will come not only from the Physics practice sessions but from other topics such as Cell Biology and/or General Chemistry.